What is it?

 Any network can be routed to any input flow

 Any of the input flows can be switched to any SDI output.
 The default setting is Flow 1 to SDI 1, Flow 2 to SDI 2, Flow 3 to SDI 3, Flow 4 to SDI 4, Flow 5 to SDI 5 and Flow 6 to SDI 6

 The video loss/format mismatch controls allow the user to select what will happen to an SDI output in the event that the input is lost or the video format does not match the specified format.
 The user can specify to freeze the last good frame or show a black or blue screen or 100% colour bars (with or without an initial delay of three seconds).
 No output can also be selected.
 This is independently adjustable on each SDI output

-The test pattern controls allow the user to override an input and force the SDI output to output a test pattern including Colour Bars, Blue, Black, EqCheck, PllCheck, Pluge, Checkfield, Grey Horizontal Steps, Grey Vertical Steps, Luma Horizontal Ramp, Luma Vertical Ramp, Cycle Colour, Checker Board or Pass Through, or to freeze the picture.
+The test pattern controls allow the user to override an input and force the SDI output to output a test pattern including Colour Bars, Blue, Black, EqCheck, PllCheck, Pluge, Checkfield, Grey Horizontal Steps, Grey Vertical Steps, Luma Horizontal Ramp, Luma Vertical Ramp, Cycle Colour or Checker Board, or to freeze the picture.
 This is independently adjustable on each SDI output

 SYNCHRONISER AND TIMING ADJUSTMENTS

 Video sources are synchronised to common reference timing source for clean switching of input flows to the SDI outputs